U.S. said to investigate AT&T, Verizon over wireless collusion claim: source

 Shares of AT&T and Verizon dipped after the initial Times report, with AT&T closing down 0.4 percent at $34.67, and Verizon ending off 1.1 percent, at $47.90.

+The person briefed on the matter told Reuters that other wireless operators potentially received inquiries from the government.

+It is common practice for the Justice Department to send CIDs, the civil equivalent of a subpoena, to all major players in the industry because the agency wants evidence from companies that allegedly participate in any conspiracy as well as those outside of it, according to Ethan Glass, a former trial attorney with the Justice Department now at the law firm Quinn Emanuel Urquhart & Sullivan LLP.

-The person briefed on the matter told Reuters the Obama administration had investigated similar claims in 2016 but did not take any action.
+The source said the Obama administration had investigated similar claims in 2016 but did not take any action.

+Consumer advocates learned in February that Verizon was apparently planning to lock phones as an anti-theft measure, and later were told by industry participants that Verizon was working with AT&T in hopes of convincing the GSMA to create a standard for locking the phones, according to Harold Feld, a senior vice president at Public Knowledge.

+Consumer advocates support the idea of an electronic SIM card, which is in the process of being rolled out, since it allows phone owners to bargain hunt and contract with any network or to shift networks easily while travelling, said Feld.

+“I am very happy that the DOJ is taking its job as a cop on the beat very seriously,” said Feld.

-Reporting by Munsif Vengattil in Bengaluru and David Shepardson and Diane Bartz in Washington; Editing by Grebler and Sandra Maler
+Reporting by Munsif Vengattil in Bengaluru, Sheila Dang in New York and David Shepardson and Diane Bartz in Washington; Writing by Chris Sanders; Editing by Dan Grebler and Sandra Maler